NCBI-Hackathons/VirusDiscoveryProject/novel/README.md

  - Test if clustering of  target database, e.g. NCBI_VIV_protein_sequences_v5
    improves time.
  - Why is contig-filter.py not reading sys.stdout when reading Docker stdout?
+ - Walltime for pVOGs
+ - Walltime for RPStblastn

 ## Notes

 - Docker and piping using STDIN and STDOUT is really awful.